itstuyihao/CIPD-DRL/README.md

-# CIPD Backoff Mechanism in Multi-Rate WLANs via Multi-Agent DRL with Bi-LSTM Model
+# CIPD-DRL for Multi-Rate WLANs

 Based on my [first project](https://github.com/itstuyihao/CIPD-802.11), I extend my CIPD backoff mechanism from a single-rate to a multi-rate scenario by using a **sequence transduction model with multi-agent DRL** framework to improve the overall performance.
 However, because this project is still under consideration by the journal, I provide only part of the scripts for concept demonstration purposes in this repository.
 I will provide full access to the code once this project is accepted by the journal.